Zum Hauptinhalt springen

 Affirmative action was never the right answer.
 In Class Matters, Richard Kahlenberg persuasively shows that a new class-based approach to college admissions can produce economic and racial diversity alike-- and greater fairness.

-Kahlenberg has long worked with prominent civil rights leaders on housing and school integration, but he made a controversial decision to go over to the "other side" and provide research and testimony that helped lead to the controversial Supreme Court decision of 2023 that ended racial preferences.
-Ironically, he shows, this decision could actually result in a progressive policy outcome - from one that benefited the upper-middle class to one that helps working-class students.
-By removing legacy admissions, increasing community college transfers, growing financial aid programs, and recruiting students from underrepresented communities, colleges can create more seats for working-class students, a disproportionate share of whom are Black and Latino.
+Kahlenberg has long worked with prominent civil rights leaders on housing and school integration.
+But his recognition of class inequality in American higher education led to his making a controversial decision to go over to the "other side" and provide research and testimony in cases that helped lead to the controversial Supreme Court decision of 2023 that ended racial preferences.
+That conservative ruling could, Kahlenberg shows, paradoxically have a progressive policy outcome by cutting a new path for economic and racial diversity alike - and greater fairness.

 Richard D. Kahlenberg is director of the American Identity Project at the Progressive Policy Institute and teaches at George Washington University.
 Known as "the nation's chief proponent of class-based affirmative action in higher education admissions," his work has been published in the New York Times, the Washington Post, the Wall Street Journal, the New Republic, and the Atlantic.
 He is the author or editor of 18 books, most recently Excluded: How Snob Zoning, NIMBYism, and Class Bias Build the Walls We Don't See.